IBM/openapi-validator/packages/validator/README.md

 `lint-openapi [options] [command] [<files>]`

 ##### [options]
--  -c (--config) <path/to/your/config> : Path to a validator configuration file.
-If provided, this is used instead of .validaterc.
--  -d (--default_mode) : This option turns off [configuration](#configuration) and runs the validator in [default mode](#default-mode).
--  -e (--errors_only) : Only print the errors, ignore the warnings.
+-  -e (--errors-only) : Print only the errors and skip the warnings.
 -  -j (--json) : Output results as a JSON object
--  -n (--no_colors) : The output is colored by default.
-If this bothers you, this flag will turn off the coloring.
+-  -n (--no-colors) : The output is colorized by default.
+Using this flag will turn off the colorizing.
--  -p (--print_validator_modules) : Print the name of the validator source file the error/warning was caught it.
-This can be helpful for developing validations.
--  -v (--verbose) : Increase verbosity of reported results.
-Use this option to display the rule for each reported result.
+-  -v (--verbose) : Display more verbose output.
 -  -r (--ruleset) <path/to/your/ruleset> : Path to Spectral ruleset file, used instead of .spectral.yaml if provided.
--  -s (--report_statistics) : Print a simple report at the end of the output showing the frequency, in percentage, of each error/warning.
--  --debug : Enable debugging output.
+-  -s (--summary-only) : Display only the summary section and skip individual errors and warnings.
--  --version : Print the current semantic version of the validator
+-  --version : Print the current semantic version of the validator.
 -  -h (--help) : This option prints the usage menu.